Nerotek01/BedWars/README.md

 The replay engine operates entirely asynchronously from the main server tick.
 Every event — movement, block placement, inventory changes, hits, kills, bed breaks, and generator pickups — is captured via a lightweight listener that writes compact binary snapshots directly into a memory-mapped ring buffer.
 A dedicated, low-priority thread pool then flushes these snapshots to disk in efficient batches.
 The main thread's only job is to post the event object to the recorder; the serialisation, compression, and I/O are all handled off-thread.
 This design ensures that even on a server with 200+ players, the replay system contributes less than 0.3% to the overall tick time.

 ### Zero-Allocation Event Encoding
 To eliminate garbage collection pressure, the replay system uses a custom binary format with pre-allocated reusable byte buffers.
 Every event type (PlayerMove, BlockChange, EntityDamage, etc.) is encoded using a hand-written serializer that writes directly into a pooled `ByteBuf`.
 No temporary `String` objects, no boxing of primitives, and no unnecessary object creation.
 After a flush, buffers are returned to the pool and reused.
 The replay of a 30-minute quad-match typically weighs under 2 MB, yet contains every packet-level detail needed for a frame-accurate playback.
-This is an order of magnitude smaller than comparable solutions, drastically reducing storage costs and network transfer times for replay sharing.

 ### Tick-Synchronised, Frame-Accurate Playback
 Replay playback is not a screen recording; it is a full simulation of the original match driven by recorded event streams.
 The playback engine reconstructs player positions, inventory states, block placements, and entity interactions with tick-perfect accuracy.
 An administrator can scrub through the timeline, pause, rewind, and fast-forward, all while the world rebuilds around the viewport exactly as it appeared during the live match.
-Bed breaks, fireball trajectories, and even custom TNT physics are all reproduced faithfully because the replay re-runs the server's own physics on the recorded events.

 ### Spectator-Oriented Tools for Staff and Content Creators
 The replay GUI offers a full suite of inspection tools.
 Staff can activate **X-ray mode** to see invisible players, toggle **hitbox visualisation** to confirm reach distances, and overlay **player inventories** to check for suspicious item patterns.
 The playback speed is adjustable from `0.1x` to `16x` with smooth interpolation.
 A "smart follow" mode automatically locks the camera onto the last attacker, making kill reviews effortless.
-Every action taken by a player is timestamped and logged to a searchable event list, allowing moderators to jump directly to the exact second a bed was broken or a kill occurred.

 ### Automated Recording and Smart Retention
 Replay recording starts the moment an arena enters the playing state and stops when the game ends.
 No manual commands are needed.
 Recordings are named, tagged with arena, mode, and date, and stored in a configurable directory.
-The built-in retention policy automatically prunes recordings older than a configurable number of days, or based on a maximum storage quota.
+The built-in retention policy automatically prunes recordings older than a configurable number of days.
 Administrators can exempt specific matches (e.g., tournament finals) from deletion with a simple flag.
-For networks using MongoDB, replay metadata can be indexed and queried directly from the database, enabling cross-server replay search from a central web dashboard.

 ### Designed for Networks — Replay Sharing and Arbitration
 Recordings are self-contained files that can be downloaded and played back on any server running the BedWars replay engine.
 When a player reports another for cheating, a staff member can pull the replay from the archive, review the evidence with the built-in tools, and issue a verdict based on irrefutable tick-by-tick data.
-For competitive integrity, ranked matches are automatically recorded and retained for a longer period, providing a permanent evidence trail for ELO disputes and season-ending tournaments.
+For competitive integrity, ranked matches are automatically recorded and retained for a longer period.

 ### Zero Configuration, Zero Regret
 The replay add-on is enabled by default and requires no setup.
 It autodetects the optimal storage path, sets sensible buffer sizes based on available memory, and begins recording silently.
 For advanced users, the `replay.yml` configuration exposes every tunable — buffer pool size, flush interval, compression level, retention policies, and per-arena recording rules.
-Yet even on default settings, the system has been verified to record 50 simultaneous 16-player matches without a single dropped tick or noticeable memory spike.

 ---